Squiblydoo/ModBringer/README.md

 # ModBringer
+## New
+If you want to play the game in Turkish check out [TÜRKÇEGETİREN](https://github.com/Squiblydoo/TURKCEGETIREN) and read more about it below.

+# Overview
 ModBringer a Mod Loader for the game ScourgeBringer by Flying Oak Games.
 Check out the rules for modding ScourgeBringer here: https://steamcommunity.com/games/1037020/announcements/detail/3012317192167588072

 ModBringer provides an interface for managing community made Skins/Texture and Game Catalog files.